onap/oom-offline-installer/ansible/application/README.md

 ## Application configuration

-All application related configuration variables are defined in file `application_configuration.yml` in this folder.
-The name of configuration file does not matter but it must be given to ansible run as command line variable file.
+All application related configuration variables are defined in the `application_configuration.yml` file in this folder.
+The name of the configuration file can be altered but it must be passed to ansible run as command line variable file nevertheless.

 Example:
 ```